lijiaoyan/mults_group/_pages/about.md

 Recent news
 ======

+- Paper about [DeepONets](https://arxiv.org/abs/1910.03193) to learn operators was uploaded to arXiv.
+(Oct 8, 2019)
 - News on [Brown News](https://www.brown.edu/news/2019-08-22/sicklecell) and [eHealthNews.eu](http://www.ehealthnews.eu/research/5923-computer-model-could-help-test-new-sickle-cell-drugs).
 (Aug 22, 2019)
 - [Our model to gauge efficacy of new treatments for sickle cell disease](https://advances.sciencemag.org/content/5/8/eaax3905) was published on *Science Advances*.
 (Aug 21, 2019)
 - [Paper of DeepXDE](https://arxiv.org/abs/1907.04502) was uploaded to arXiv.
 (Jul 10, 2019)